mverboom/zabbix-utils/zabbix-fping/ZABBIX_FPING.md

 The final step should be taken server side.
 In order to monitor the data a new template needs to be imported.

+* Open the zabbix webinterface
+* Go to Configuration -> Templates
+* Choose Import
+* Choose browse and select the `template-fping.xml` file in the file browser.
+* Make any require changes to rules
+* Select Import

+The template is now available.
+In order to configure it for a host with a zabbix agent that has been configuratie with the command follow the steps below.

+* Open the zabbix webinterface
+* Go to Configuration -> Hosts
+* Select the name of the host to configure
+* Go to templates
+* Choose Template Fping at the Link new templates box
+* Choose Add
+* Choose Update

+Zabbix should now start collecting data.

 # FILES

 `/usr/local/bin/zabbix_fping` Command